Karl Wallinger forced my car off the road.

 Still, I was thrilled when I learned that World Party was actually going to tour; their Atlanta date remains one of the best shows I attended; of particular note was the way in which the band used the chiming coda of Egyptology‘s “Always” as a minimalist way to end the set.

 That was it for World Party again for some time.
 By the time Dumbing Up was released, we were in the new century.
 The album’s homespun Photoshop cover fit – unfortunately – with a set of songs that somehow missed the mark.
-Form anyone else, they probably would have been fine, and there certainly were a few gems.
+From anyone else, they probably would have been fine, and there certainly were a few gems.
 But in general the memorability quotient was lower than previous releases, and Dumbing Up paled particularly when put up against Egyptology, the album that (for my money) was the most consistently-great set of songs Wallinger had ever turned out.

 In 2001, Karl Wallinger had suffered an aneurysm that left him debilitated (he would successfully fight his way back to health), so it’s safe to say he had other fish to fry, as it were.
 Dumbing Up would be reissued with different artwork and other tweaks in 2006, and a best-of Best of Show would follow in 2007, but for all intents and purposes World Party had faded from the pop music radar.
 Yet a high-profile set at the 2006 Bonnaroo Festival reminded those who paid attention that Wallinger was far from a spent force creatively.
 A 2011 date at SXSW reinforced that point, but no new music was (yet) forthcoming.